mverboom/build/BUILD.md

 `B_HGREV <mercurial repository>`

-This function attemts to find the last revision number for the mercurial repository specified.
+This function attempts to find the last revision number for the mercurial repository specified.

 `B_SFVER <sourceforce project url>`